VincentDN/vincetdenil-netlify-portfolio/content/pages/index.md

       impressive titles and buzz words.
     subtitle: >-
       I am an art director and producer working in Stockholm.
-Founder of Kaiser Cat Cinema and Flagmaker&Print, two crowdfunded companies dedicated to expanding a community-built universe into comic books, animations, live action film, and games.
+Founder of Kaiser Cat Cinema and Flagmaker & Print, two crowdfunded companies dedicated to expanding a community-built universe into comic books, animations, live action film, and games.
 I also consult and assist business clients in developing their own IP’s and brands.
 What can we make together?